laetic/Prusa-Firmware/README.md

 ### Step 7

-Upload the firmware to board
+Upload the firmware to board, ATMega2560